xcart/xc5-manual/en/modules/multi-vendor/multi-vendor_admin_experience.md

     *   edit and delete product classes created by vendors;
     *   create attributes and attribute values for vendors to use (including attributes at the level of specific products, product classes and the global level);
     *   edit and delete attributes and attribute values created by vendors;
-    *   determine whether vendors should be able to add their own values for global attributes and attributes created by admin or other vendors at the level of product classes, or whether they should just be able to use the existing values (See the setting "Vendor access to global attributes" on the {% link "«Multi-vendor» module settings page" ref_MRQEvicQ %}).When displayed to the administrator, product classes and attributes created by vendors are marked with the name and email of the vendor who owns them ("Vendor: Vendor name [(vendor_email@example.com)](http://localhost/x-cart-5.2.8-en/admin.php?target=profile&profile_id=11)"), so the administrator can easily tell which product class or attribute is owned by whom.
+    *   determine whether vendors should be able to add their own values for global attributes and attributes created by admin or other vendors at the level of product classes, or whether they should just be able to use the existing values (See the setting "Vendor access to global attributes" on the {% link "«Multi-vendor» module settings page" ref_MRQEvicQ %}).
+When displayed to the administrator, product classes and attributes created by vendors are marked with the name and email of the vendor who owns them ("Vendor: Vendor name [(vendor_email@example.com)](http://localhost/x-cart-5.2.8-en/admin.php?target=profile&profile_id=11)"), so the administrator can easily tell which product class or attribute is owned by whom.

 7. The store administrator can view, edit and delete coupons and volume discounts created by vendors (However, the administrator cannot tell, which discount or coupon is owned by which vendor).
 The administrator can create coupons and discounts, but the coupons and discounts created by them are not visible to vendors and can be applied only to the products owned by the administrator.